Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 )
 ```

-- 1st argument: A string, the name of the configured feature, if no namespace is set, defaults to `kubejs_tfc`
+- 1st argument: A string, the name of the configured feature; if no namespace is set, defaults to `kubejs_tfc`
 - 2nd argument: A list of [block to block state entries](#block-to-block-state-replacement-entry), defines the replacement map of the soil disc
 - 3rd argument: A number, the minimum radius of the disc
 - 4th argument: A number, the maximum radius of the disc
 - 5th argument: A number, the height of the disc
 - 6th argument: A number, in the range [0, 1], specifies the probability that any given block in the disc will place, may be `null`{:.p} to specify the default value of `1`{:.n}
 - 7th argument: A [feature placement consumer](#feature-placement)

+{:# soil-disc-example }

 ### Example